OfficeDev/teams-toolkit-samples/in-meeting-app/README.md

 Meeting apps are Teams-aware webpages embedded in Microsoft Teams.
 They are scoped to group and teams.
 Add a meeting to an app from its installation page.

 ## What you will learn in this sample
-1.How to build tab app for your Meeting App.
+- How to build tab app for your Meeting App.
-1.How to build a bot for your Meeting App.
+- How to build a bot for your Meeting App.
-1.How to use Microsoft Teams sdk to get Teams user login information.
+- How to use Microsoft Teams sdk to get Teams user login information.
-1.How to use MS graph client to get access to M365 data.
+- How to use MS graph client to get access to M365 data.

 ## Prerequisites
 -  [NodeJS](https://nodejs.org/en/)